tunasahinoglu/dsa210-project/README.md

 ## Methodology
 1. **Data Collection and Cleaning**
    - Spotify data was processed from JSON format to calculate daily, weekly and monthly listening durations.
+   - Deleting unnecessary data like brown noise, white noise and so on.
    - Weather data was fetched and matched with Spotify data based on the date.

 2. **Data Integration**